alainkaegi/pythonorama/oop/methods.md

             return self.width * 4
     ```
 1. No, but it is the conventional name for this argument.
 Using is consistenly will make your code more legible to other Python users.
+1. The difference is largely one of organization, which is no small concern for large software projects.
+The functional approach keeps all of the information about *areas* together, while the object-oriented approach keeps all of the information about *circles* together.
+The object-oriented approach can also be more efficient, because each object knows where to find its own methods; you don't have to go through a potentially long if/elif/else chain.